ellysh/video-game-bots/ClickerBots/protection.md

 # Protection Approaches

-This chapter covers approaches to development of protection systems against clicker bots.
+This chapter covers approaches to develop protection systems against clicker bots.
 Most effective protection systems are separated into two parts.
-One part is launched on a client-side.
-It allows to control points of interception and embedding data that are related to devices, OS and a game application.
-Server-side part of the protection system allows to control a communication between a game application and a game server.
-Most algorithms for detection clicker bots are able to work on client-side only.
+One part is launched on client-side.
+This allows us to control points of interception and embedding data, which are related to devices, OS and a game application.
+Server-side part of the protection system allows us to control a communication between a game application and a game server.
+Most algorithms for clicker bots detection are able to work on client-side only.

-Main purpose of the protection system is detection a fact of the bot application usage.
-There are several variants of reaction on a bot detection:
+Main purpose of the protection system is to detect a fact of the bot application usage.
+There are several variants of reaction on this detection:

-1. Write a warning message about the suspect player account to the server-side log file.
+1. Write a warning message about the suspicious player account to the server-side log file.
-2. Interrupt current connection between the suspect player and a game server.
+2. Interrupt current connection between the suspicious player and the game server.
-3. Ban the suspect player account and prevent its future connection to a game server.
+3. Ban an account of the suspicious player and prevent its future connection to the game server.

-Ways to overcome the described protection approaches will be considered here.
+We will focus on bots detection algorithms only.
+Also ways to overcome these algorithms will be discussed.
+Reaction on the bots detection will not considered here.

 ## Test Application

-Protection systems approaches will be tested on Notepad application.
-The protection system should detect an AutoIt script that will type text in the application's window.
-Our sample protection systems will be implemented on AutoIt language as separate scripts.
-It will be simpler to demonstrate protection algorithms in this way.
+We will test our examples of protection systems on Notepad application.
+The tested example should detect an AutoIt script that will type a text in the Notepad window.
+Our examples will be implemented in AutoIt language too.
+This approach helps us to make source code shorter and clear to understand.
 But C++ language is used for development real protection systems in most cases.

-This is a [`SimpleBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/SimpleBot.au3) script that types a, b and c letters consistently in the Notepad window:
+This is a [`SimpleBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/SimpleBot.au3) script that types "a", "b" and "c" letters consistently in the Notepad window:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:Notepad]")
 WinActivate($hWnd)